OnSSET/onsset/OnSSET_Manual/OnSSET_model.rst

     .. image::  img/TierFramework.png
         :scale: 80 %
         :align: center

-Consumption levels start from 8 kWh/person/year, enough to support minor daily activities (few hours of lighting, phone charging, radio etc.) and reach up to 598 kWh/person/year, supporting the use of heavier or continuous appliances in a household like refrigerator, washing machine, oven etc. The combination of projected population and targeted consumption level, indicates the electricity demand for residential purposes per location.
+Consumption levels start from 8 kWh/person/year, enough to support minor daily activities (few hours of lighting, phone charging, radio etc.) and reach up to 598 kWh/person/year, supporting the use of heavier or continuous appliances in a household like refrigerator, washing machine, oven etc. These values can easily be changed in the OnSSET model in order to better fit the study area of your choice.
+The combination of projected population and targeted consumption level, indicates the electricity demand for residential purposes per location.
 Note, that OnSSET provides the option of selecting different access tiers for rural and urban areas.

                         **Electricity Demand = Population in 2030 X Selected Access Tier**